Skip to Main Content

 Why use APA?

-There are two major reasons to cite your sources:
+There are three major reasons to cite your sources:

 APA Top Tips